enghwa/ecommerce-shopfront-on-aws/1_PrimaryRegion/README.md

 You need the VPC id and Subnet ID for the next steps.
 You can check it in Cloud9 console or Cloudformation output tab in the Primary region (Ireland).
 ![CDK](../images/01-cdk-06.png)

-## Building the Bookstore application using Cloudformation in your Primary Region (Ireland)
+## Building the Bookstore using Cloudformation in your Primary Region (Ireland)

 **Frontend**